rifat-dev/BDshop-mernstack/README.md

 **BDshop** is a full-stack single-page ecommarce web app.

 - Login / Registration system , private routes and dashboard for admins .
+- OTP login by email
 - Users can order products, monitor their orderlist and create product review
+- Coupon code system
-- Admin can add product, update and delete products.
+- Admin can add product, category and update and delete products.
 - Admin can change the status of orderlist and can add new admins.

 ### Front-end Technology :